DeadBranches/chatGPT-voice-assistant/README.md

 # chatGPT-voice-assistant
 Speak to ChatGPT and have it speak back.

+When run microphone audio is passed to a speech-to-text engine for transcription, which is then passed to ChatGPT, who's response is spoken using a text-to-speech engine.

+# Technologies
+Google Cloud, text to Speech

+Whisper, speech to text

+Gradio, user interface

+revChatGPT, ChatGPT authentication

+VLC, audio playback (Windows)

 # Google Cloud Authentication
 To use Google's voice-to-speech service you'll need to generate a service key.
 Start a new project, open up the cloud shell, and use the following commands: